merenlab/anvio/anvio/docs/artifacts/contigs-stats.md

-This file contains all of the information provided in the interactive interface by %(anvi-display-contigs-stats)s, but in a tab-delimited file.
+This artifact contains all of the information provided in the interface of %(anvi-display-contigs-stats)s in a series of tab-delimited files.
+See that page for more information.